 How to Write a Cover Letter for a Career Change?

-The cover letter matters more in a career change application than in almost any other type of job application because it is the document where the transition narrative can be told directly, with genuine voice and specific evidence, in a way the structured resume format cannot accommodate.
-A career change application without a strong cover letter asks the hiring manager to assemble the transition story themselves from resume clues.
-A career change application with a strong cover letter gives them the story ready-made and answers their most likely concerns before they have finished reading.
+A career change application without a strong cover letter creates an unnecessary burden.
+It asks the hiring manager to assemble the transition story themselves from resume clues.
+A strong cover letter, however, gives them the story ready-made.
+It answers their most likely concerns before they have finished reading.

 Opening: Acknowledge and Reframe the Transition

-Weak opening: I am writing to apply for the Digital Marketing Coordinator position at your company.
-I have a strong background in education and am looking to transition into a new field.
-Strong opening: Ten years of designing content programmes and measuring their impact on learner behaviour has given me a specific set of skills in audience analysis, content strategy, and outcome measurement that translate directly into digital marketing.
-I am making a deliberate transition into digital marketing and am applying for the Coordinator role because your company’s content-first approach aligns closely with the discipline I have been developing.
+Strong opening: “Ten years of designing content programmes and measuring their impact on learner behaviour has given me specific skills in audience analysis, content strategy, and outcome measurement.
+These translate directly into digital marketing.
+I am making a deliberate transition into this field and am applying for the Coordinator role because your company’s content-first approach aligns closely with the discipline I have been developing.”

 Middle: Lead With Transferable Evidence